 Austria supports in particular the efforts undertaken by the countries of the Western Balkans for joining the EU.
-Austria has been one of the main beneficiaries of the so-called Eastern enlargements of 2004 and 2007 and is geographically and economically in a pole position for the Western Balkans.
-Especially Austrian businesses have early recognised and seized the opportunities in these countries: Today, Austria is the largest foreign investor in Serbia as well as in Bosnia and Herzegovina, Croatia, Serbia, and Slovenia and among the top foreign investors in the remaining countries of the Western Balkan region.
+Austria has been one of the main beneficiaries of the so-called Eastern enlargements of 2004 and 2007 and is in a pole position for the Western Balkans.
+Especially Austrian businesses have early recognized and seized the opportunities in these countries: Today, Austria is the largest foreign investor in Serbia as well as in Bosnia and Herzegovina, Croatia, Serbia and Slovenia and among the top foreign investors in the remaining countries of the Western Balkan region.
 This goes hand in hand with the creation of jobs in Austria.
 Especially during periods of economic downturn, enlargement can offer new opportunities for people and businesses, thus supporting economic recovery and growth.

 Albania submitted the formal application for EU membership in 2009.
 In June 2014, Albania was granted the EU candidate status.
 The next step will be the official opening of accession negotiations.

-Macedonia applied for EU membership in 2004 and was granted candidate status in 2005.
+Macedonia applied for EU membership in 2004 and was granted candidate status in December 2005.
 The European Commission has repeatedly recommended the opening of accession negotiations.
 Some EU Member States argue that a satisfying solution to the pending name issue has to be found before the negotiations can be launched.

 Montenegro submitted the formal application for EU membership in 2008, two years after declaring her independence.
 After a positive recommendation by the European Commission, Montenegro was granted the candidate status in 2010.
 Accession negotiations were formally opened in June 2012.

 Serbia submitted the formal application for EU membership in 2009 and was granted candidate status in March 2012.
 Accession negotiations were opened in January 2014.

 Turkey already submitted the formal application for EU membership in 1987.
-Accession negotiations have been held since 2005, currently 14 out of the 35 chapters have been opened and one has been provisionally closed.
+Accession negotiations have been held since 2005.
 The relatively slow pace of the accession negotiations compared to other countries reflects the complex reform process in Turkey.